HigherEducation/WordPressMeta/README.md

     ],
 ],
 ```
-Builds a nested json object into the `metakey`, this can be a repeater with an array of objects stored if `repeater` set to true.
+Builds a json object into the `metakey`, this can be a repeater with an array of objects stored if `repeater` set to true.
 Note: Editor field currently doesn't work with repeater field.
 Also subkeys do not except `dependency` or `callback` attributes.

 ### Field Properties Information